couchbase/docs-operator/operatorConfig.md

 **Changing the Service Account**

 We recommend using a ServiceAccount named couchbase-operator, but depending on your environment you may want to use a service account with a different name.
 Note that this field only takes effect if your Kubernetes environment has RBAC enabled.

+**Changing the Replica Count**

+Normally Deployments are used to create multiple instances of a pod in order to provide redundancy.
+However, when deploying the Couchbase Operator, you should always set replicas to 1.
+This is because the Operator pod uses leader election to ensure that only one Operator is running in a specific namespace.
+If you start more than one Operator pod in the same namespace, only the first one will start successfully.
+We use Deployments so that if the Operator dies, a new operator pod gets created and picks up from where the old one left off.